vortext/esther/resources/prompts/llama.md

     }
   },
   "image-prompt": {
-    "description": "Include a visual description that fits the conversation's theme or mood in the form of a Tweet.", "type": "string",
+    "description": "Include a visual description that fits the conversation's theme or mood in the tone of a Tweet.", "type": "string"
-    "minLength": 1,
-    "maxLength": 280
   }
 }
 ```